 Sounds like a bad tip, right?
 It may be but this is what I did a couple of months ago.

 When I realized I was reading the same thing and getting the same information, I stopped reading and researching.
 That’s when I started doing everything on my own.

 While it’s good to learn from those who have been in the blogging industry for quite some time, it is better to do something else instead of trying to learn the same things (i.e. in this case finding the same information and expecting for different results).

-Focus on one or a few social media platforms.
+3. Focus on one or a few social media platforms.

-Another simple strategy on how to increase pageviews is to focus on a select few social media platforms.
+Another simple strategy on how to increase page views is to focus on a select few social media platforms.

 When I started blogging, I was posting heavily on Twitter, Facebook, Pinterest, and other social media platforms.
 I thought that I would get more exposure by doing such that.
 I was wrong.

 What I am saying is that when you feel like you are not getting the traffic you want from various social media platforms, then, it may be best to focus on one or few that are bringing the most traffic to you site.

-I also researched tools that would help make my life easier when it comes to working with my Pinterest account.
+I also researched tools that would help me make my life easier when it comes to working with my Pinterest account.

 That’s when I stumbled with Tailwind.